 This page describes the process of returning to the university after an academic dismissal.
 The first thing you need for re-admission is to verify that you need to speak to the Dean of Undergraduate Success rather than another official on campus.
-These holds are issued when you have been dismissed due to poor grades, and they say to see William Harlow.
+These holds are issued when you have been dismissed due to academic performance, and they say to see William Harlow.
 If you have been dismissed due to your conduct while a student, you will need to visit with Penney Nichols, the Associate Dean of Students.
 He is located in the Student Union on the second floor of the Mesa building.

 If you do have one of the “Dr. Harlow holds,” the next thing you need to do is to determine whether you are seeking to appeal your dismissal or whether you are seeking to be re-admitted.
 The difference is important.
-The first academic dismissal from UTPB is for one long semester, the second is for one year, and the third is for two years.
+The first academic dismissal from UTPB is for one long semester, the second is for one year, and the third is for three years.
 You need to appeal if you want to return to school without completing the term of your dismissal.
 You are applying to be re-admitted if you will return to school after having served the appropriate term of dismissal.

 Appeal of an Academic Dismissal

 An academic dismissal is extremely serious and typically only happens when you earn a semester gpa below 2.0 when you are already on academic probation or have otherwise failed to comply with university academic regulations.
 As a result, granting an appeal of an academic dismissal requires exceptional circumstances.
 You should not expect the appeal to be granted automatically.
 A typical appeal is granted under one of two conditions:

 - UTPB made a factual error and you should not have been dismissed.